Valdarix/diversionrp_website/ProjectPlan.md

 3. **Phase 3** *(in progress)*
    - **Completed** creation of a Laravel 11 skeleton under `diversionrp-laravel`.
    - **Completed** initial React 18 setup with Vite and a `Home` component.
-   - **In Progress** migrating static pages into React components.
-The `Contact` page now has a React version served by Laravel.
+   - **Completed** migrating static pages into React components.
+The `Contact` page is now served by Laravel via React.
    - Upgrade Tailwind CSS to version 4 and adopt HeroUI components.
    - Keep existing PHP pages operational until the new stack fully replaces them.